 We will continue to evaluate our facilities on a routine basis while expanding our efforts to address potential risks.
 We engage independent auditors with expertise in labor issues to assess our human rights performance in our workplaces.
 Non-compliances that are identified are addressed.
 Our Responsible Workplace Standard and Site Implementation Guide details our human rights standards and expectations for our own workplaces, including a prohibition on forced labor.

-We also seek to ensure that all Associates in Mars workplaces are aware of and have access to our accredited Ombudsman program through which they can confidentially and anonymously report any workplace issue.
+We seek to ensure that all Associates in Mars workplaces are aware of and have access to our accredited Ombudsman program (including a toll-free hotline and online portal) to confidentially and anonymously report any workplace issue.
+All